Does Sterling Silver Tarnish? Does Water Corrode it? And Is it Possible to Prevent and Stop Sterling Silver From Tarnishing?

 Yes, sterling silver tarnishes when exposed to saltwater.

-Saltwater tarnishes silver faster than regular water and even chlorinated water.
-Prolonged exposure to saltwater can even corrode sterling silver jewelry and bullion items.
+Saltwater tarnishes sterling silver faster than regular water and even chlorinated water.
+Prolonged exposure to saltwater can even corrode sterling silver jewelry, flatware and other items.

 Does Sterling Silver Tarnish When Exposed to Nitric Acid?